awesomeeng/zephjs/docs/GetStartedSite.md

 # [ZephJS](../README.md) > Get Started > Building a Web Site with Custom Components using ZephJS

 This guide details how to build a Web Site with Custom Components using ZephJS.
-One would build a Web Site as per normal, but also have a folder dedicated to defining custom components which can be included into your Web Site using `<script>` tags.
+One would build a Web Site as per normal, but also have a folder dedicated to defining custom components which can be included into a Web Site using `<script>` tags.

 ## Project Structure

-It is recommended that you create a `components` folder within your project and place all the custom components within that.
-Additionally, ZephJS recommends keep JavaScript, HTML, and CSS as separate files with the same name.
+It is recommended to create a `components` folder within the project and place all the custom components within that.
+Additionally, ZephJS recommends keeping JavaScript, HTML, and CSS as separate files with the same name.
 For example, if one is creating the `my-button` component, one might have the following directory structure:

 ```text
 compontents